Painting Paneling and Siding for a Modern Look

-Ever looked at the wood paneling or siding in your home and thought it seemed outdated?
-Don't despair, there's an easy solution that will modernize the look in a snap.
-Painting wood panels and siding is an inexpensive way to transform the style of any room.
-With some basic painting techniques and a coat of fresh color, you can take your space from drab to fab.
+Have you ever looked at the wood paneling or siding in your home and felt it seemed a little outdated?
+Don’t worry—there’s a simple, affordable way to give it a fresh, modern look.
+Painting wood panels and siding can completely transform a room.
+With some basic prep work, smart techniques, and a fresh coat of color, you can take your space from drab to polished in no time.

 Prepping Painted Paneling and Siding for a Fresh Coat

-Wipe away dust with a tack cloth, then apply a primer if needed.
-For paneling, primer helps the new paint adhere better.
-For siding, check if your existing paint is oil- or latex-based and prime accordingly.
+Wipe the surface with a tack cloth, then apply primer if needed.
+For paneling, primer improves paint adhesion.
+For siding, determine if your current paint is oil- or latex-based, then choose a compatible primer.

 Choosing the Right Paint for Paneling and Wood Siding